February 20, 2020

 There are enough people involved in automating a production line that you could start your own sports team.
 Whether you’re dipping your toe into the shallow end of automation, or you’re diving headfirst into the deep end, you may come across a few terms you haven’t heard of.
 It’s important to understand who those people are to help you find the best solution for your bottom line.
 From distributors to OEMs to System Integrators – there is a world of people available to help support your journey.

 It’s time to talk about the different stages of an automation project and who is generally involved in each stage.
-There are generally a handful of stages in the journey to get your process automated and it’s important to note that you may not go through all stages depending on the scope of the project.
+There are generally a handful of stages to get your process automated and it’s important to note that you may not go through all stages depending on the scope of the project.